Summary of Power of Character in Leadership PDF by Myles Munroe

 - The “Charismatic Personality” Theory: the belief that people who have strong and driving personalities are the ones to be leaders.

 - The “External Factors” Theory: the belief that leadership is wholly a product of your environment.
-It is 100% learnt and nothing else.
+It is 100% learned and nothing else.

-These four beliefs, although they have some elements of truth, do not cover the entire scope of leadership as ordained by God.
-I have explained the right concept God has concerning leadership in this article.
+- These four beliefs, although they have some elements of truth, do not cover the entire scope of leadership as ordained by God.
+I have explained the right concept God has concerning leadership according to Myles Munroe here.

 2. What we value